 The appeal process begins as the student must put into writing the reasons he or she believes the grade is incorrect.
 The student must then provide this rationale to the instructor of the course.
 If the instructor changes the grade to the student's satisfaction, the process ends there.
 If the instructor does not agree, then the instructor will put into writing his or her explanation for the grade.
 If the student chooses to continue the appeal, he or she will bring the written documentation of the student and instructor to the department chair.
 If the department chair changes the grade to the student's satisfaction, the process ends there.
 If the department chair does not agree, then the department chair will also put into writing his or her explanation for the denial.
 If the student wishes to continue the appeal, he or she will then bring all the written materials collected thus far to the dean of the college in which the course is offered.
 If the dean changes the grade to the student's satisfaction, the process ends there.
 If the dean does not agree with the student, he or she will put into writing his or her reasons for the denial.
-If the student chooses to continue the appeal, he or she should then bring all the existing written documentation-from the student, the instructor, the chair, and the dean-to the Associate Vice President for Academic Affairs.
-The Associate Vice President for Academic Affairs will then convene the Academic Appeals committee.
+If the student chooses to continue the appeal, he or she should then bring all the existing written documentation-from the student, the instructor, the chair, and the dean-to the Provost.
+The Provost will then convene the Academic Appeals committee.